cmkobel/CompareM2/docs/20 usage.md

     ```
     Otherwise you may receive the Snakemake error: "Invalid config definition: Config entry must start with a valid identifier."

 An example can be used to explain how this feature can be used in practice: Consider using the Prokka annotator, which is capable of annotating both bacterial and archaeal genomes.
 Here it is necessary to set the "--kingdom" argument to "archaea" when analyzing archaea.
 This is necessary because Prokka will otherwise use its default bacterial gene database to annotate the genes.
 In this case the rule name is `prokka`, the option key is `--kingdom` and the parameter value is `archaea`.
-When using CompareM2, this setting can be set following the passthrough parameter syntax like so:
+When using CompareM2, this setting can be set following the passthrough argument syntax like so:

 ```
 # comparem2 --until set_<rule><key>=<value> # Syntax template.